islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 Total time: 0.006418 s

-Much like before this has proved to be significantly faster, with no DB calls.
+Much like before this has proved to be significantly faster, with no database calls.

 To Wrap up